josephdadams/TallyArbiter/listener_clients/m5stickc-listener/README.md

 4. Set your Tally Arbiter server ip by going to *"Setup"* page.
 5. Go back, then go to the "Configure WiFi" page and set your WiFi credentials.
 The board should reboot.
 6. If the connection is successful a settings page will shown.
 If not, reconnect to 'm5StickC-XXXXXX' Access Point.

+If you need to reset WI-FI credentials.
+Press M5 button for 5 seconds.

 NB: The captive portal page is accessible on the device when the settings screen is shown.

 # Troubleshooting
 ### macOS build error